PeterDrake/cs369/README.md

 ## Getting Help
 * Write to the [course email list](25sp-cs-369-01@lclark.edu) 24/7
-* Come to the TA's lab hours, 11 AM - 1 PM, Tuesdays, Olin 309
+* Come to the TA's lab hours, 11 AM - 1 PM, Tuesdays, SQRC (JRHH 134)
 * [Make an appointment to see me](https://calendar.app.google/XiynwHJNprXgGxWd8) or drop by my office

 ## Course Text